brucehsieh56/thsieh4.github.io/_posts/2017-12-18-Polynominal-Regression-With-Iris-Dataset.md

-The original data has `Iris-` strings in `species` column.
+The original data has strings `Iris-` in the `species` column.
 Let's remove these strings.

 ```python